jpvanegasc/entropic/README.md

 # Entropic
-A simple data processing framework for physics that can be integrated with data processing pipelines for a quick, no-frills setup.
+A simple data processing framework for a quick, no-frills setup of a data pipeline.

 ## Usage
 ### Absolute minimum